AnyFetch/status.anyfetch.com/README.md

 # status.anyfetch.com

-You can use this tool to display of the current load on anyfetch providers, in realtime.
+You can use this tool to display the current load on anyfetch providers, in realtime.

 ## How to use
 ```